-- Streamlined WIOA eligibility to improve access to individualized career services, training activities, and supportive services in coordination with all partners to lessen duplication and ensure easy access. - Provided career pathway guidance for customers with employment challenges including entrylevel opportunities with clear identification of career pathways, and opportunities for certifications and other industry-specific qualifications. - Utilized supportive services funding for participants when appropriate and in coordination with partner programs with the intention of enabling participants in WIOA-funded programs and activities to secure and retain employment. - Developed a seamless point of entry to increase co-enrollment into WIOA. - Developed WIOA training and partner engagement opportunities for all stakeholders and partners to further enhance the many workforce access points. - E. A description of the Local Board's procedures for handling grievances and complaints from participants and other interested parties affected by the local AJC system, including partners and service providers.
+• Streamlined WIOA eligibility to improve access to individualized career services, training activities and supportive services in coordination with all partners to lessen duplication and ensure easy access.

+- Provided career pathway guidance for customers with employment challenges including entry level opportunities with clear identification of career pathways, and opportunities for certifications and other industry specific qualifications. - Utilized supportive services funding for participants when appropriate and in coordination with partner programs with the intention of enabling participants in WIOA funded programs and activities to secure and retain employment. - Developed a seamless point of entry to increase co-enrollment into WIOA. - Developed WIOA training and partner engagement opportunities for all stakeholders and partners to further enhance the many workforce access points. - (E) A description of the Local Board's procedures for handling grievances and complaints from participants and other interested parties affected by the local AJC system, including partners and service providers.
 Federal regulation on grievances and complaints can be found at: 29 CFR 38.69-97.
-Provide a separate description for the: - Complaints alleging discrimination on the ground of race, color, religion, sex, national origin, age, disability, political affiliation or belief, and for beneficiaries only, citizenship or participation in any WIOA Title I financially assisted program or activity;
+Provide a separate description for the: - Complaints alleging discrimination on the ground of race, color, religion, sex, national origin, age, disability, political affiliation or belief, and for beneficiaries only, citizenship or participation in any WIOA Title I financially assisted program or activity; - Complaints and grievances not alleging illegal forms of discrimination.
+This includes grievances from individuals alleging labor standards violations; and - Remedies that may be imposed for a violation of any requirement under WIOA Title I, limited to, suspension or termination of payments under the title; prohibition of placement of a participant with an employer that has violated any requirement under WIOA Title I; reinstatement of an employee, payment of lost wages and benefits, and reestablishment of other relevant terms, conditions, and privileges of employment (where applicable); and other equitable relief as appropriate.

 The WDB has designated the CFO of its Fiscal Agent, EPG, as the local EO Officer and point of contact for grievances and complaints related to inadequate access to or opportunity for AJC services.
-The One Stop Operator has also been designated as the first point of contact for grievances.
+The One Stop Operator has also been designated as a first point of contact for grievances.
 Complaints alleging illegal discrimination will be managed by EPG's CFO in partnership with the OSO.
-The complainant will be encouraged to provide as much detail, in written format, as they feel comfortable sharing and the CFO will solicit an interview with the complainant to gather as much information as possible.
-The CFO will notify the WDB Executive Director, EPG's Policy & Compliance Director, and the Board Administrator to inform them of the complaint and of the steps to be taken.

-The CFO will then perform an investigation interviewing AJC staff involved or witnesses to the alleged discrimination to gather all the pertinent facts surrounding the incident.
-If discrimination is found to have occurred, remediation activities will be mandated in partnership with the WDB and the appropriate staff and their supervisor to address and reverse the illegal action.
+The complainant will be encouraged to provide as much detail as they feel comfortable sharing and the CFO will solicit an interview with the complainant to gather as much information as possible.
+The CFO will notify the WDB Executive Director, EPG's Policy & Compliance Director and the Board Administrator to inform them of the complaint and of the steps to be taken.
+The CFO will perform an investigation interviewing AJC staff involved or witnesses to the alleged discrimination to gather all the pertinent facts surrounding the incident.
+If discrimination is found to have occurred, remediation activities will be mandated in partnership with the Board ED and the appropriate staff and their supervisor to address and reverse the illegal action.
 Regardless of the outcome of the investigation, the complainant will be notified in writing of the outcome and of actions being taken by the AJC and actions available to the complainant.
 Additionally, corrective action such as additional training will be prescribed for any staff committing illegal discrimination in their job duties.